metio/terraform-provider-k8s/docs/data-sources/apps_clusternet_io_feed_inventory_v1alpha1_manifest.md

 Optional:

 - `affinity` (Attributes) Affinity specifies the scheduling constraints of a new replica. (see [below for nested schema](#nestedatt--spec--feeds--replica_requirements--affinity))
-- `node_selector` (Map of String) NodeSelector specifies hard node constraints that must be met for a new replica to fit on a node.
-Selector which must match a node's labels for a new replica to be scheduled on that node.
+- `node_selector` (Map of String) NodeSelector specifies hard node constraints that must be met for a new replica to fit on a node.Selector which must match a node's labels for a new replica to be scheduled on that node.
 - `resources` (Attributes) Resources describes the compute resource requirements. (see [below for nested schema](#nestedatt--spec--feeds--replica_requirements--resources))
 - `tolerations` (Attributes List) Tolerations specifies the tolerations of a new replica. (see [below for nested schema](#nestedatt--spec--feeds--replica_requirements--tolerations))